 See AWS Integration for more details.

-Next, click on the button and then Install New, in the top navigation bar.
+Next, click on Racks in the main navigation and click the button and select your AWS account.
 Enter a descriptive Rack name such as

 production if you plan to deploy production services, or